aboutcode-org/attributecode/docs/source/howto.rst

 ``Confirmed Version`` to ``version`` and ``License Expression`` to ``license_expression``.

---licensedb-url
+--djc
 ---------------

-This option allow user to define the URL for the LicenseDB.
+This option allows user to to use Dejacode License Library instead of the default LicenseDB.

 .. code-block:: none

-    attributecode --licensedb-url <LicenseDB URL> <input.json> <output.html>
+    attributecode --djc <URL> <API KEY> <input.json> <output.html>

 --scancode